 James has performed as a percussionist in television and radio on Los Angeles’s KPFK 90.6 FM, PBS SoCal's LA County Holiday Celebration at The Dorothy Chandler Pavilion, and NBC’s Today Show.
 He has played with a wide variety of ensembles and artists including Randy Gloss, Houman Pourmehdi, Alessandra Belloni, SK Kakraba Band, Volta Drum and Dance, Nani Agbeli, and Zadonu African Music and Dance Company.
 James has performed at such venues as SFJAZZ, PASIC, REDCAT, The Joshua Tree Music Festival, The Blue Whale, and the NAMM Show.

 As an avid composer in a wide range of musical settings, James was selected to record his original works Pancha Tattva and Mercy at Capitol Studios in Hollywood, CA with his global fusion ensemble Dhara World Music.
-He composed the original score for Sharine Atif's film Jebel Banat, which was accepted into the Short Film Corner at the Festival de Cannes.
+He composed the original score for Sharine Atif's award-winning film Jebel Banat, which was accepted into the Short Film Corner at the Festival de Cannes, and the Tribeca Film Festival.
 James also composed and recorded original music for Sharine Atif’s film Getting Divorced, and Aphton Corbin’s animations The Deep End and Ajani the Brave.

 James is an active performer of new music.
 James was a featured percussionist on the recording of Aspiration by Pulitzer prize-winning composer Roger Reynolds with Ensemble Inauthentica and acclaimed violinist Irvine Arditti.
 He was a percussionist in award-winning percussionist Alessandra Belloni's performance of Tarantella Spider Dance at REDCAT in Los Angeles.
 James has also premiered many new works, including percussionist Randy Gloss's frame drum solo, Suburban Desert Oasis, and Susan Botti's Terra Cruda for Wind Ensemble.
 James has performed under conductors Christopher Rountree of wild Up, Edward Cumming of the Hartford Symphony Orchestra, and Mark Menzies.